Enter the country or territory for the information paper you want. (We do not have information papers on all countries.)

 New Zealand must submit a national report outlining the domestic human rights situation, and the steps the government has taken towards implementing the last UPR report and bringing about human rights improvements for New Zealand citizens.
 The government is required to undertake public consultations when drafting this report.

-The Ministry of Foreign Affairs and Trade (MFAT) and the New Zealand Human Rights Commission will be holding meetings with interested parties before New Zealand’s national report is submitted in October 2013.
+The Ministry of Foreign Affairs and Trade (MFAT) and the New Zealand Human Rights Commission held public consultation meetings in various regional centres.

 This is your chance to have a say.

-The draft report should be available for public comment in late July, and interested parties can make written submissions through this website.
+The draft report is available for public comment now, and interested parties can make written submissions through this website.

 The UPR consultation process gives the New Zealand public and all other interested groups an important opportunity to comment on the state of human rights in New Zealand.
 These groups can provide valuable insights into human rights concerns and bring the government’s attention to issues in their communities that they feel are relevant.